ATS & Optimisation

 10

-Use an ATS-Optimized Template
+Use an ATS-Optimised Template

-Common ATS Mistakes to Avoid
+Common ATS mistakes to avoid

 Using Creative File Formats